List of Ninja Turtles: The Next Mutation characters: Dr. Cornelius Quease

-Dr. Cornelius Quease (portrayed by Simon Webb) is a world-renowned scientist who was kidnapped by Dragon Lord to help him capture and kill the turtles but he developed a friendship with Donatello who tends to stop Quease from doing anything.
-He has a rocky relationship with the Rank and Dragon Lord as he tends to fail capturing the turtles and this angers Dragon Lord.
+Dr. Cornelius Quease (portrayed by Simon Webb) is a world-renowned scientist with discolored skin who was kidnapped by Dragon Lord to help him capture and kill the turtles, but he developed a friendship with Donatello who tends to stop Quease from doing anything.
+He has a rocky relationship with the Rank and Dragon Lord as he tends to fail at capturing the turtles and this angers Dragon Lord.
 He does not like Wick as he gets on his nerves and wants to eat Quease.

 He is also quite insane, and an egomaniac.
 The Dragon Lord refers to him as a "master of the new magic" AKA science.
-After joining the Dragon Lord, Quease adds a yellow labcoat to his outfit, along with red gloves.
+After siding with Dragon Lord, Quease adds a yellow labcoat to his outfit, along with red gloves.

 Simon Bonesteel

-Simon Bonesteel (portrayed by Scott McNeil) is a bounty hunter who is constantly hunting the turtles.
+Simon Bonesteel (portrayed by Scott McNeil) is a big-game hunter who is constantly hunting the turtles.
 He is shown to be quite tactical and give his weapons female names (i.e. Susanna the Whip, MaryLou the Crossbow, etc.).
 He tends to talk to himself and is very dangerous when he knows what his task is.
 He considers the turtles endangered species as well since there are only five of them.
 According to Donatello, he has identified Bonesteel as having a paranoid, anti-social personality, he even talks to his weapons, and can be tricked with enough word play.
 In the "Unchain My Heart" 4-parter, it's revealed that he's also a vampire hunter.